Gaia Data Release 3: Microlensing Events from All Over the Sky

-Figure \ref{fig:distance-gall} shows distances as derived in \cite{2021Bailer-Jones} based on \egdr{3} data for events with extreme values of their blending parameter, \texttt{paczynski1\_fs\_g}, as a function of the Galactic longitude.
+Figure \ref{fig:distance-gall} shows distances as derived by \cite{2021Bailer-Jones} based on \egdr{3} data for events with extreme values of their blending parameter, \texttt{paczynski1\_fs\_g}, as a function of Galactic longitude.
 Only objects with RUWE$<1.5$ and \texttt{parallax\_over\_error}>1 were considered.
 The sample was divided into 89 source-dominated events (\texttt{paczynski1\_fs\_g}$>0.9$) and 14 lens-dominated events (\texttt{paczynski1\_fs\_g}$<0.2$).
-The bulk of sources in events located towards the Galactic Bulge are clearly located in the Bulge itself at distances 6-9~\kpc.
+The bulk of sources in events located towards the Galactic bulge are clearly located in the bulge itself at distances of 6-9~\kpc.
 There is also a number of sources at much shorter distances of about 2-4~\kpc.
-In the Disk fields the distances are spread from 1 to 8~\kpc.
-Of particular attention are the three events at large Galactic longitudes (\#32, \#137 and \#153), with source distances estimated to $\sim$1~\kpc.
-If the blending parameter in those cases was determined correctly, very nearby sources indicate even closer lenses.
-That would be somewhat surprising for events located in the very low stellar density regions of the sky, unless these events can be associated with the over-density of the Gould Belt (Figure \ref{fig:gouldbelt}).
-The two of these three (\#32, 3292310414861319936 at 1300~\pc and \#137, 3012224323198211968 at 500~\pc) are indeed located on the sky within the Southern part of the Gould Belt.
-The Northern one (\#153, 2214532279378994816 at 900~\pc) is positioned far from both the Gould Belt and fairly far from the Galactic Plane (b$\sim$7~\deg), hence it seems to be a genuine field event \citep{2008Han}.
+In the disc fields, the distances are spread from 1 to 8~\kpc.
+Of particular importance are the three events at large Galactic longitudes (\#32, \#137 and \#153), with source distances estimated to $\sim$1~\kpc.
+If the blending parameter in those cases was determined correctly, this suggests that very nearby sources indicate even closer lenses.
+This would be somewhat surprising for events located in the very low-stellar-density regions of the sky, unless these events can be associated with the over-density of the Gould Belt (Figure \ref{fig:gouldbelt}).
+Two of these three (\#32, 3292310414861319936 at 1300~\pc and \#137, 3012224323198211968 at 500~\pc) are indeed located on the sky within the southern part of the Gould Belt.
+The northern event (\#153, 2214532279378994816 at 900~\pc) is positioned far from both the Gould Belt and fairly far from the Galactic plane (b$\sim$7~\deg), and therefore seems to be a genuine field event \citep{2008Han}.
 We note that the light curve of event \#137 shows a strong signature of microlensing parallax and a more detailed analysis of this event is necessary to derive both the microlensing parallax and the correct blending parameter.
-Moreover, the event \#137 could actually be a Young Stellar Object (see Section \ref{sec:contam}) - in such a case its distance would agree with its association to the Gould Belt.
+Moreover, event \#137 could actually be a young stellar object (YSO; see Section \ref{sec:contam}); in such a case its distance would agree with its association to the Gould Belt.